bmfmancini/cacti-install-wizard/README.md

 # cacti-auto-install
-This is a auto-install script for cacti designed currently for Debian/Ubuntu
+This is an auto installation bash script currently written for ubuntu/debian I have plans to also include centos/rhel systems as well